imamseptian/raznime-next-14/README.md

   - **Popular Anime**
   - **Top airing anime**
   - **Anime by genre**
-- **Multi streaming server**, in episode video player page we provide multiple streaming server that we got from `consumet/gogoanime`.
-So in case a streaming server currently experiencing a problem.
-You can switch to another server
+- **Multi streaming server**, In the episode video player page, we provide multiple streaming servers that we got from `consumet/gogoanime`.
+So in case one streaming server is experiencing a problem, you can switch to another server.
-- **Download**, in case you want to enjoy watching anime later, we also provide download link that we got from `consumet/gogoanime`
+- **Download**, In case you want to enjoy watching anime later, we also provide download links that we got from `consumet/gogoanime`.

 ## 3rd-party APIs

 The following 3rd-party APIs are used in this project:

-- [Consumet Api](https://api.consumet.org/): Consumet provides an APIs for accessing information and links for various entertainments like movies, books, anime, etc. For more details, you can check their [GitHub Project](https://github.com/consumet/api.consumet.org)
+- [Consumet Api](https://api.consumet.org/): Consumet provides APIs for accessing information and links for various entertainment like movies, books, anime, etc. For more details, you can check their [GitHub Project](https://github.com/consumet/api.consumet.org)

 ## License